fbeltrao/AzureFunctionExtensions/Readme.md

 ### Why should I write my own output binding?

-Let's imagine you work in a team that is using Azure Functions heavily.
-Some of your functions need to write computed results to Redis, which will be consumed by a Frontend App.
-Without using custom bindings your code would look like this:
+Let's imagine that your team has a couple of workloads based on Azure Functions.
+Some of your functions need to write computed results to Redis, which will be consumed by a frontend App.
+Without using custom bindings your code would look like this (assuming you are using [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis)):

 ```C#
 public static void WriteToRedisFunction1()